-Plexus for me has been a journey and like in all Arturo Lindsay is the Plexus journeys there are great and challenging moments to be recalled.
-As my contribution to Plexus, I thought of 3 mayor areas in which I made a contribution: intellectual, administrative and artistic.
+Plexus for me has been a journey and like in all journeys there are great and challenging moments to be recalled.
+As my contribution to Plexus.
+I thought of 3 mayor areas in which I made a contribution: intellectual, administrative and artistic.
 In the intellectual area I had many brainstorming meetings in committees, in bars and restaurants, by telephone, etc. in which Plexus vision, aesthetically, politically, socially, was hammered out.
-In the administrative area I was part of the board of directors of the legal activities, Plexus entity in New York.
-But it failed because of Plexus fluid and dynamic identity which different times and spaces. could not stay within too many constraints as they are requested by an administrative legal He claims the impossibility for We set off with a structure of a community organization in the Lower East Side around 1984-86.
-I give my recollection as time 1 of a reflective action.
+In the administrative area I was part of the board of directors of the legal Plexus entity in New York.
+But it failed because of Plexus fluid and dynamic identity which could not stay within too many constraints as they are requested by an administrative legal form.
+We started with a structure of a community organization in the Lower East Side around 1984-86.
+I gave my recollection as time 1 of a reflective action.
 I started with my performances in 1984 at the Shuttle Lab, in the Lower East Side.
 I like to recall my performance: 'Artist contemplates the fate of whose who speak of freedom, dedicated to Mandela', at CUANDO in 1985.
-In 1986, on occasion of the departure of the art slaves ship Lindsay's ritual art performances art opera, at CUANDO, I made one of my first through the sea of his experience of so many Plexus events and crossing many
+In 1986, on occasion of the departure of the art slaves ship art opera, at CUANDO, I made one of my first Homage to Ana Mandieta.
+In Rome in 1987, I buried under ground, in the garden of Gianni Villella, a wood statuette

+Arturo Lindsay is the Plexus

 Ancestral Messenger.
+His Plexus

-His Plexus vision is like a journey
+vision is like a journey through

+the sea of his experience of so

+many Plexus events and

+activities, crossing many different

+times and spaces.

+He claims the impossibility for

 Plexus as a fluid form, free from

-bondages, to be able to deal with
+boundages, to be able to deal

-more formal, compact, solid,
+with more formal, copact, solid,

-economic or legal constraints.
+admistrative or legal constrainsts.

+Lindsay's ritual art performances

+since the time of 1984 left a